-As a Rehabilitation Assistant, you'll work with Occupational and Physical Therapists to help patients who are ill or have been injured to regain or maintain their ability to move about and care for themselves.
+and Physical Therapists to help people who are ill or have been injured to regain or maintain their ability to move about and care for themselves.
 You'll work with children, adults, and seniors, helping them with exercise routines and other activities.
-You will use a variety of equipment including wheelchairs, walking aids, splints, mechanical lifts, exercise equipment and low voltage electrical equipment.
+You will use a variety of equipment including wheelchairs, walking aids, splints, mechanical lifts, exercise equipment and low-voltage electrical equipment.